Great Britain road numbering scheme: History

 Work on classification began in 1913.
 The Road Board had been established in 1909 to administer Vehicle Excise Duty - money raised by taxation to pay for new road construction and for repair of damage done to existing roads by the growing number of motorists.
 As the Board needed to work out which roads should be funded, upgraded or replaced, its secretary, William Rees Jeffreys, appointed Henry Maybury, one of the Board's senior engineers, to devise a classification system and then assign numbers to the highways for identification purposes.
 The work was interrupted by the First World War.
 It did not resume until the Ministry of Transport was formed in 1919 and given authority to classify highways and to allocate funding for road maintenance, authority for which was granted by section 17 (2) of the Ministry of Transport Act 1919.
 A classification system was created in 1922, under which important routes connecting large population centres, or for through traffic, were designated as Class I, and roads of lesser importance were designated as Class II.
 The definitive list of those roads was published on 1 April 1923, following consultations with local authorities.
 Government funding towards the repairs of these roads were set at 60% for the former and 50% for the latter.

 Shortly after this, the numbers started to appear in road atlases and on signs on the roads themselves, making them a tool for motorists in addition to their use for determining funding.
 The numbers of the roads changed quite frequently during the early years of the system, because it was a period of rapid expansion of the network and some numbered routes did not follow the most usual routes taken.
 The Trunk Roads Act 1936 gave the Ministry direct control of major routes and a new classification system was created to identify these routes.
 Originally, those numbers beginning in T were to be made public, but that was eventually deemed unnecessary.

 With the introduction of motorways in the late 1950s, a new classification of "M" was introduced.
 In many cases the motorways duplicated existing stretches of A road, which therefore lost much of their significance and were in some cases renumbered.
 There was no consistent approach to the renumbering – some A roads retained their existing number as non-primary roads (e.g. the A40 running alongside the M40), others were given "less significant" numbers (e.g. the A34 in Warwickshire became the A3400 after the M40 was built), and the remainder were downgraded to B or unclassified roads (e.g. the A38, which was replaced by the M5 between Tiverton and Exeter).
 Occasionally, the new motorway would take the name of the old A road rather than having its own number.
 The most notable example of that is the A1(M).

 Zoning system

-This sign at Crouch Hill shows two road numbers in Zone 2.
+A sign at Crouch Hill near Henfield, West Sussex, showing two road numbers in Zone 2.